ld3v/online-judge/api/docs/sync-all-data.md

 When you run this feature, it will be remove all of accounts.
 Except root accounts (`is_root=true`).

+### 1.2: Update problems:
+In the current system (`@judge-wecode`), synchronize not only the existing data in the database, but also the content of the problem.

-### 1.2: Update assignment, problems, languages, assignment-problems & problem-languages:
+### 1.3: Update assignment, languages, assignment-problems & problem-languages:
-Like **Update account** action, all of assignments, problems,... in this system will be removed; And will be replaced by data from the old system.
+Like **Update account** action, all of assignments, languages, problem-langs,... in this system will be removed; And will be replaced by data from the old system.

 ## How to sync:
 Not simple by clicking button `Sync all data` in Settings page.
 You need do more than one step to sync :)